Deployed Works Guide

 The problem

 A written capability profile can explain what you can deploy, but buyers still need a quick sense of how you communicate, how you frame problems and whether a first conversation is likely to be useful.
 A short intro video is an optional trust signal.
-It does not prove skill, replace proof or guarantee fit.
-It simply gives buyers a faster way to understand your style before requesting contact.

 Step by step